The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

-\begin{finding} \underline{\textbf{Finding \arabic{section}.1}} \\ \\ \textit{Summary}: The Sun provides the benchmark for stellar studies.
-Studying the spatial, spectral, and temporal variations of stellar surface structures is necessary for understanding the impact of analogous structures on transmission spectroscopy of exoplanets. \\ \\ \textit{Capability Needed}: More work is needed to study optical and infrared (0.3--5\,$\micron$) spectral, spatially-resolved properties and variations of the Sun on timescales from minutes to years.
-Key parameters to understand from both a theoretical and observational perspective are granule sizes and contrasts at optical and near-infrared wavelengths as well as active-region sizes, optical and near-infrared contrasts, vertical structure variations from the photosphere to the chromosphere, locations, and lifetimes. \\ \\ \textit{Capability Today}: High-resolution observations of the Sun are available for fine-structure studies of photospheric and chromospheric inhomogeneities, but their wavelength range is limited.
-Advanced codes, such as the HotMol numerical library, for spectral synthesis using realistic molecular opacities in the presence of magnetic fields necessary solar and stellar magnetic studies are available.
-The total solar irradiance of the Sun can be modeled accurately with codes, such as SATIRE and MURaM.
-Three-dimensional (3D) magnetohydrodynamic (MHD) codes, such as MURaM, CO5BOLD, and Bifrost can be used to produce realistic simulations of the solar photosphere and chromosphere, including active regions and sunspots. \\ \\ \textit{Mitigation in Progress}: When fully operational, DKIST will have unprecedented spatial and temporal resolution for observations of the solar photosphere and chromosphere at wavelengths of 0.4--5\,$\micron$.
-The augmentation of DKIST observations with full-disk, synoptic observations, such as those from SOLIS, will provide a global context that is continuous in space and time and, with DKIST observations, will extend across all relevant spatial scales.
-This complementary approach will yield a comprehensive view of solar activity and, by extension, the magnetic activity in sun-like hosts of planetary systems. \end{finding}
+From this analysis, we draw the following finding. \\ \\ \underline{\textbf{Finding 1.1}} \\ \\ \textit{Summary}: The Sun provides the benchmark for stellar studies.
+Studying the spatial, spectral, and temporal variations of stellar surface structures is necessary for understanding the impact of analogous structures on transmission spectroscopy of exoplanets. \\ \\ \textit{Capability Needed}: More work is needed to study spatially resolved properties of the Sun and their variations on timescales from minutes to years at optical and infrared (0.3--5\,$\micron$) wavelengths.
+Theoretical and observational perspectives are needed to further our understanding of both granules and active regions.
+For both granules and active regions, key parameters to understand better are sizes and contrasts at optical and near-infrared wavelengths.
+For active regions, key parameters to study also include locations, lifetimes, and vertical structure variations from the photosphere to the chromosphere. \\ \\ \textit{Capability Today}: High-resolution observations of the Sun are available for fine-structure studies of photospheric and chromospheric inhomogeneities, but their wavelength range is limited.
+Advanced codes necessary solar and stellar magnetic studies are available, such as the HotMol numerical library for spectral synthesis using realistic molecular opacities in the presence of magnetic fields \citep{Berdyugina2002mol,Berdyugina2000mol,Berdyugina2003mol,Berdyugina2005mol}.
+The total solar irradiance of the Sun can be modeled accurately with codes such as SATIRE \citep[Spectral And Total Irradiance REconstruction;][]{Fligge2000, Krivova2003, yeo+al2014} and MURaM \citep[Max-Planck-Institute for Aeronomy/University of Chicago Radiation Magneto-hydrodynamics code;][]{Vogler2005,rempel09a,Beeck1,Beeck2}.
+Three-dimensional (3D) magnetohydrodynamic (MHD) codes, such as MURaM \citep{Vogler2005}, CO5BOLD \citep[COnservative COde for the COmputation of COmpressible COnvection in a BOx of L Dimensions, L=2,3;][]{freytag2002, ludwig2009cfist,Co5bold_freytag12,bonifacio2018cfist,co5bold_salhab}, and Bifrost \citep{gudiksen2011bifrost}, can be used to produce realistic simulations of the solar photosphere and chromosphere, including active regions and sunspots. \\ \\ \textit{Mitigation in Progress}: When fully operational, DKIST will have unprecedented spatial and temporal resolution for observations of the solar photosphere and chromosphere at wavelengths of 0.4--5\,$\micron$ \citep{DKIST}.
+The augmentation of DKIST observations with full-disk, synoptic observations, such as those from SOLIS \citep{Keller2003}, will provide a global context that is continuous in space and time and, with DKIST observations, will extend across all relevant spatial scales.
+This complementary approach will yield a comprehensive view of solar activity and, by extension, the magnetic activity in Sun-like hosts of planetary systems.